 Long-term treatment offers the space and time to achieve a range of treatment goals and create a comprehensive plan for continuing care after discharge.
 Here are some of the benefits of inpatient care for mental health that lasts 90 days or more.
 It’s important to note that many, but not all, of these benefits can be provided by long-term outpatient care.

-Support to heal underlying issues: A short hospital stay can address symptoms, but to achieve sustainable healing, young adults need to work with the underlying trauma and attachment wounds that catalyze anxiety, depression, and maladaptive behaviors.
+A short hospital stay can address symptoms.
+But to achieve sustainable healing from mental health conditions, young adults need to work with the underlying trauma and attachment wounds that catalyze anxiety, depression, and maladaptive behaviors.
 The process of releasing trauma, healing the inner child, and building resilience for the future is an in-depth journey that unfolds over time.

 Part of healing is replacing unhealthy behaviors with self-care routines that support physical, mental, emotional, and spiritual well-being.
 And establishing those habits takes motivation, practice, and time.
 Inpatient care for mental health provides a structured schedule that allows clients to immerse themselves in new, healthy approaches to daily living.
 Consequently, they can take these habits home with them when they leave treatment.

 The decision to enter long-term mental health facilities often means that young adults have to leave college or the workplace.
-But many residential centers offer programming that enhances young people’s academic and life skills while they do the work of healing.
+But many residential centers offer programming that enhances young people’s academic and life skills while they heal mental health issues.
 Consequently, patients reenter the school or work environment empowered by greater self-mastery and executive functioning abilities.

-A supportive community: Long-term treatment allows young adults to build caring and supportive relationships with peers and mentors.
+Long-term treatment allows young adults to build caring and supportive relationships with peers and mentors.
 These authentic connections are at the heart of the healing journey.
 Moreover, many long-term programs have an alumni support team that keeps clients connected after discharge through online and in-person get-togethers.
 It’s rare for short-term programs to offer this type of ongoing community and connection.

 Every young adult responds differently to different therapeutic approaches, and it may take time to find the ones that are most effective for them.
 In long-term treatment, clients have the opportunity to experience a wide range of modalities and discover which are most suited to their personality and preferred forms of self-expression.

 Hence, the benefits of long-term inpatient care for mental health are clear.
 But are there downsides to long-term treatment for young adults?
 Leaving their daily life, families, and friends can be very difficult, but is often necessary for recovery.
 Cost is another factor that may hinder individuals and families from seeking this level of care.
 However, many insurance companies provide coverage for long-term mental health facilities.
 And the long-term investment of receiving life-changing—and sometimes life-saving—inpatient mental health treatment is priceless.

 Long-Term Treatment Services at Newport Institute

 At Newport Institute, our clinical model of care nurtures the physical, psychological, and educational needs of young adults.
-Our inpatient care for mental health starts with in-depth assessments for our young adult clients, which inform highly individualized, multidisciplinary treatment plans designed by our mental health experts.
+Our residential inpatient care for mental health starts with in-depth assessments for our young adult clients, which inform highly individualized, multidisciplinary treatment plans designed by our mental health experts.

 Newport Institute’s long-term treatment services incorporate family and loved ones in various aspects of the healing process.
 In addition, our programs utilize evidence-based clinical and experiential modalities, as well as strengths-based programming in life skills and academics.

-At Newport Institute, long-term treatment provides a secure and supportive haven where emerging adults can gain the tools they need to thrive in this pivotal stage of life.
+At Newport Institute, residential long-term treatment provides a secure and supportive haven where emerging adults can gain the tools they need to thrive in this pivotal stage of life.
 Contact us today to learn more about our specialized inpatient care for mental health, designed to address the unique needs of young adults.